Charlie LaVallee and Zach Marsh are on a mission, and they need the help of everyone in Wheeling to accomplish their task.

 Find more stories of inspiration and see how to help at Variety Pittsburgh.

-• Stacey Sacco is a Wheeling native of inspiration in Martins Ferry with her husband and four children.
+• Stacey Sacco is a Wheeling native currently living in Martins Ferry with her husband and four children.
 She graduated with a bachelor’s degree in social work and previously worked for several social service agencies.
 She is currently the production editor for InWheeling Magazine and a blogger at OV Parent.